particle-iot/spectra-2020-workshop/content/docs/ch4.md

 | **Tools you’ll need**       | Particle Workbench, a [ThingSpeak](https://thingspeak.com/users/sign_up) account, a Particle Argon, and the IoT Starter Kit, a Particle Debugger.                                                                                                            |
 | **Time needed to complete** | 60 minutes                                                                                                                                                                |

 In this session, you're going to explore the power of Particle integrations with the popular ThingSpeak service, then build dashboards with ThingSpeak to visualize sensor data.
-If you get stuck at any point during this session, [click here for the completed, working source](https://go.particle.io/shared_apps/5d40aec2279e1e000b9ad57b).
+If you get stuck at any point during this session, [click here for the completed, working source of the firmware changes you'll make in this lab](https://go.particle.io/shared_apps/5e5ebc3b81620d0022ad4e96).

 ## Introducing Particle Integrations and ThingSpeak